PepScribe

 What is the regulatory and safety status of MOTS-C?

 MOTS-C is not an FDA-approved drug.
 It is a research peptide without the clinical trial record that would support approval.
-For regulatory purposes, it occupies the same gray-zone category as many peptides that have preclinical evidence but have not completed the human clinical trial pathway.
+For regulatory purposes, it occupies the same Category-unclassified group as many peptides that have preclinical evidence but have not completed the human clinical trial pathway.

 The human safety profile of administered MOTS-C is not established.
 Animal studies have not raised overt toxicity signals, but this does not constitute a human safety record.
 Key unknowns include long-term effects, drug interactions, population-specific risks, and optimal dosing in humans — none of which have been systematically studied in controlled trials.